Cosmin Contra: Alavés

-Milan and Atlético
+AC Milan and Atlético

-In the summer of 2001, Contra moved to Italian club A.C.
-Milan, but his spell there lasted only one season.
-In September 2002 he returned to Spain and joined Atlético Madrid, appearing very rarely in the 2003–04 campaign due to a serious ankle condition; while still with Milan, he was suspended after a scuffle with Juventus's Edgar Davids.
+In the summer of 2001, Contra moved to Italian club AC Milan, but his spell there lasted only one season.
+On 21 October, in the Derby della Madonnina against Inter Milan and as his team trailed 1–0, he was brought on as a 46th-minute substitute and scored once and provided one assist in the 4–2 victory.
+In August 2002, he was suspended after a scuffle with Juventus's Edgar Davids.

+Contra returned to Spain in September 2002, joining Atlético Madrid.
+He appeared very rarely in the 2003–04 campaign, due to a serious ankle condition.

 Contra signed for West Bromwich Albion on loan in August 2004, making his debut in a 2–1 defeat at Colchester United in the second round of the Football League Cup on 21 September.
 His maiden Premier League appearance occurred almost two months later, when they lost 2–1 at home against Middlesbrough.

 Overall, the loan was not particularly successful, with Contra playing just six games and receiving a red card in his last match, a 0–5 home loss to Liverpool.
-He then returned to his country and Liga I, at the club which brought him up as a player, Politehnica Timișoara, where he managed to be recalled to the national side due to his good performances.
+He then returned to his country and Liga I, at the club which brought him up as a player, Politehnica Timișoara, where he managed to be recalled to the national side due to his performances.